smarabattula/auto_anki/README.md

 You can cite us like this:

 Auto-Anki with ChatGPT.
 Version 1.0.
-Keith Tran,Benyamin Tabarsi, Kimia Fazeli, Muhammed Fazian.
+Keith Tran,Benyamin Tabarsi, Kimia Fazeli, Mohammed Fazian.
 2023. [https://github.com/tran4code/auto_anki]